toncenter/ton-http-api/README.md

 - HTTP API with cache enabled: 2 vCPUs, 4 GB RAM.

 There are two main ways to run TON HTTP API:
+- __Local__ *(experimental)*: works on following platforms: Ubuntu Linux (x86_64, arm64), MacOSX (Intel x86_64, Apple M1 arm64) and Windows (x86_64).
 - __Docker Compose__: flexible configuration, recommended for production environments, works on any x86_64 and arm64 OS with Docker available.

-- __Local__ *(experimental)*: works on following platforms: Ubuntu Linux (x86_64, arm64), MacOSX (Intel x86_64, Apple M1 arm64) and Windows (x86_64).
+### Local run *(experimental)*
+**Note:** It is simple but not stable way to run the service.
+We do not recommend to use it in production.
+  - (Windows only, first time) Install OpenSSL v1.1.1 for win64 from [here](https://slproweb.com/products/Win32OpenSSL.html).
+  - Install package: `pip install ton-http-api`.
+  - Run service with `ton-http-api`.
+This command will run service with [mainnet](https://ton.org/global-config.json) configuration.
+    - Run `ton-http-api --help` to show parameters list.

 ### Docker Compose
   - (First time) Install required tools: `docker`, `docker-compose`, `curl`.